 Press on the screen).
 Press on the screen).
-Press on the screen).
 Note that the rescaling is limited and so for weak signals rescaling may not cause the waveform to fully fit the display.
 Press and of the manually set the vertical display scale (from x1 to x16 zoom).